Rezvani Vengeance

 The Rezvani Vengeance is a full-size off-road SUV produced by Rezvani Motors since 2022.
+It has off-road capabilities and comes with a Military Package trim that comes with body armor, blinding lights, pepper spray, and bullet-resistant windows.

 History

-In October 2022, the American company Rezvani Motors presented a large SUV with nods to the styling of military vehicles and full-fledged off-road cars.
-The Vengeance was positioned as the largest and most expensive vehicle based on the Cadillac Escalade luxury SUV.
+In October 2022, the American company Rezvani Motors presented the Vengeance as a large SUV with military styling and off-road capability.
+The Vengeance was positioned in the market as the largest and most expensive vehicle based on the Cadillac Escalade luxury SUV.
 Milen Ivanov, a digital artist who had previously designed vehicles for video games, designed the Vengeance to look like a vehicle in a game.
 The car has 35-inch tires suited to difficult off-road driving.
 The passenger compartment has the same dashboard as the Cadillac Escalade.
 The vehicle can transport eight passengers in three rows of seats.